erik73/app-influxdbv2/influxdbv2/DOCS.md

 ### Options

 - log_level : setting up a general loglevel for the plugin
-- influxd_log_level : you can set up your separate loglevel for the influxd service. thats because the service supports less options as log_level and they are named different
+- influxd_log_level : you can set up a separate loglevel for the influxd service. thats because the service supports less options as log_level and they are named different
 - InfluxDB server: defines the PORT on which the InfluxDB is accessable beside